inducer/pycuda/doc/source/faq.rst

 PyCuda is licensed to you under the MIT/X Consortium license:

-Copyright (c) 2008 Andreas Klöckner
+Copyright (c) 2009 Andreas Klöckner and Contributors.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation